hashicorp/consul/website/source/docs/commands/keyring.html.markdown

   This operation can be run on both client and server nodes and requires no network connectivity.

+	Returns 0 if the key is successfully configured, or 1 if there were any problems.

 * `-install` - Install a new encryption key.
 This will broadcast the new key to all members in the cluster.